nicole-numfocus/pandas-czi/proposal.md

 ## 3a.
 Progress Report (250 words)

-Our previous proposal had three sections: maintenance, extension types, and a native string dtype.

 **Maintenance**

-Our maintenance work has primarily focused on
+Our maintenance work focused on

 1. Organizing pandas' community of volunteers
 2. Ensuring software quality by quickly responding to high-priority issues (e.g. https://github.com/pandas-dev/pandas/issues/35517#issuecomment-667668033)

 Our maintainers have organized a large pool of eager volunteers to work on small pieces of large projects.
-For example, we've closed many issues and ensured future stability by our maintainers combing the issue tracker for fixed but not closed issues, labeling them as "needs tests", and having a volunteer translate the issue into a pull request with a unit test.
 Our last two releases had a total of 676 contributors, 457 of which were first-time contributors.

 We've used 77% of our hours allocated to maintenance.
 We will have no trouble spending the remaining hours by the end of the grant.